alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-food-for-animals.markdown

 ## Apply for an Export Health Certificate (EHC)

 s1.
 Contact the [Centre for International Trade Carlisle](/government/organisations/animal-and-plant-health-agency/about/access-and-opening#centre-for-international-trade-carlisle). s2.
-Tell them what you're exporting and the destination country, and who your official veterinarian is.
-You can find one by asking at your local vet, or email <ovteam@apha.gsi.gov.uk> ( or contact [DEARA](https://www.daera-ni.gov.uk/contact) in Northern Ireland). s3.
+Tell them what you’re exporting and the destination country.
+They'll ask for the name of the local authority officer who looks after food law enforcement at your premises. s3.
 You'll be given the application form for the EHC you need.
 Fill it in and return it to the address on the form. s4.
-Your EHC will be sent to your official veterinarian within 7 working days. s5.
-Check your EHC’s guidance notes to find out if you need your EHC signed by your official veterinarian or an inspector from your [local authority](/local-council). s6.
-Your official veterinarian will be asked to check that your animal products meet the requirements of the country you’re sending them to.
+Your EHC will be sent to your local authority within 7 working days. s5.
+Check your EHC’s guidance notes to find out if you need your EHC signed by an inspector from your [local authority](/local-council). s6.
+Your local authority inspector will be asked to check that your animal products meet the requirements of the country you’re sending them to.

 ## Apply for a certificate of free sale